cap-js/audit-logging/README.md

 See [Getting Started](https://cap.cloud.sap/docs/get-started) on how to jumpstart your development and grow as you go with SAP Cloud Application Programming Model.

-The end-to-end out-of-the-box functionality provided by this plugin requires a paid-for instance of the SAP BTP Audit Logging Service.
+The end-to-end out-of-the-box functionality provided by this plugin requires a paid-for instance of the [SAP Audit Logging Service for SAP BTP]([url](https://help.sap.com/docs/application-logging-service?locale=en-US)).
 However, it is possible to provide an own implementation that writes the audit logs to a custom store.

 ## Support, Feedback, Contributing